How Much Money Does an Author Make?

-The type of book the author writes affects the income potential.
+The type of book the author writes affects income potential.
 Novel or nonfiction?
-Current (and easily dated) or evergreen (and a perennial backlist selection).
-A fictional character whose adventures run to many books or a nonfiction topic that "backlists" increases the income potential for an author.
+Current (and easily dated) or evergreen (and a perennial "backlist" selection)?
+A fictional character whose adventures run to many books or a nonfiction topic that backlists, are more likely to increase the income potential for an author.

 Advances and Royalties

 Authors who make a deal with one of the Big Five book publishing houses or some of the larger independent publishing houses are generally paid a percentage royalty for each book sold and are given an advance against those royalties up front, before publication date.
 This is negotiated by the agent and/or author and then made a contractual obligation.

 The amount of the advance is dependent on a number of factors including but not limited to: the author's publishing and sales track records, how "hot" the topic of the book is, a general feeling on the part of the editor/publisher and others involved in the process of how special and salable the book is when taken in its entirety (e.g., writing, story, flow, etc.), and, very importantly, the author's platform(s).